GPurgatorio/Master-Computer-Science-ICT/README.md

  - Network Interface (iSCSI, Fibre Channel...)
  - RAID
  - Tiering
- 	- Tiering is a technology to assign a category to data to choose various type of storage media to reduce total storage cost.
+ 	- Tiering is a technology that categorizes data to choose different type of storage media to reduce the total storage cost.
 Tiered storage policies place the most frequently accessed data on the highest performing storage.
 Rarely accessed data goes on low-performance, cheaper storage.
  - NAS Protocols
  - Snapshot